Showcases

 TECH REHEARSAL

-The tech rehearsal is usually the day of the show, 4-6ish.
-Everyone will get a 20 minute slot when they can rehearse their songs twice and do a quick coaching on the patter.
+The tech rehearsal is the day of the show, 4-6ish.
+Everyone gets a 20 minute slot where they can rehearse their songs twice and do a quick coaching on the patter.
 (If you have a work conflict, please specify you need a late rehearsal when I ask for song choices 2 weeks before the show.)
 It is important to use levels for your set — it’s better to not do the same position for songs twice in a row — there’s a stool, there’s a piano — there are different areas of the stage — it is fine to move around during an uptempo, but remember you’re going to have to watch out for the mic cord, all of these issues will be addressed at tech.

 WHAT TO WEAR